Post-overdose Response Team (PORT) Toolkit (PDF, 8.57 MB) Added 09/10/20

 Be prepared to give the nurse or pharmacist the following information:

 A poison is any substance that is harmful to your body when ingested (eaten), inhaled (breathed), injected, or absorbed through the skin.
 Any substance can be poisonous if enough is taken.
-This definition does not include adverse reactions to medications taken correctly.
+Poisonings are often categorized into non-drug and drug poisonings.